Just Us Two TravelEuropean City Breaks & Faraway Destinations

 SEE NAPLES & DIE

-We spent four days in Naples and had an incredible time.
-I was apprehensive at first, but so glad Jason persuaded me to go.
-I would go back again anytime.
-We stayed at the Rex Lifestyle Hotel on this occasion and we can highly recommend it for your stay.
-It is in a great location, a short walk from the seafront and within reach of the city’s attractions.
+We spent four days in Naples and had an amazing time.
+I was apprehensive at first, but I am so glad Jason persuaded me to go.
+I would go back anytime.
+We stayed at the Rex Lifestyle Hotel on this occasion and I highly recommend it for your stay.
+It is in a great location, a short walk from the seafront and close to the city’s big attractions.

 PIAZZA DEL PLEBISCITO

-Work started on the Piazza in 1809.
-They finished it in 1846.
+Work started on the Piazza in 1809 and finished in 1846.
 This large public square has played host to several large events during its history.
 Including concerts featuring Sir Elton John, Muse, Bruce Springsteen and more.

 There is a superstition surrounding the Piazza.
 If you can walk in a straight line, backwards, from the far end, between the two statues and end up between the two middle columns of the church, luck will be on your side!
 Try it, it is not as easy as it sounds.